moment/luxon/contributing.md

 ## Building and testing

-Building and testing is done through Gulp tasks.
+Building and testing is done through npm scripts.
 The tests run in Node and require Node 8+ with full-icu support.
 This is because some of the features available in Luxon (like internationalization and time zones) need that stuff and we test it all.
-On any platform, if you have Node 8 installed with full-icu, you're good to go; just run Gulp commands like `gulp test`.
+On any platform, if you have Node 8 installed with full-icu, you're good to go; just run npm scripts like `npm run test`.

 ### OSX